 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 A 10/3 wire from a garage subpanel connected to a 30 amp twin breaker was installed into the main panel without turning off the main power.
 The breaker arced made a noise, but did not rip.
 Was this because of the install without shutting off the power or is there something else as well?
 It was very scary.
 We shut down the project.
 An apprentice family member just forgot to shut off main.
 We are feeling distrustful now.

 It sounds as if the load was connected and the breaker was turned on when installed.
 Installing a breaker with a live panel is not uncommon for a qualified electrician.
-The electrician would not have the breaker wired or turned on when installing because this could cause an arc.

 Thanks for all the responses, turns out there is a problem with the panel box and we will be spending a large sum to replace it.
 Bought this house a couple of years ago, just one more thing added to a list.

 Bruce is an electrician who sometimes has helpful advice on this forum.
 If he answers, you will have some explanation.
 However, in the meantime, why doesn't the apprentice give his journeyman boss a call and ask about this?
 Surely, if he is training as an electrician, he has access to someone who can help him explain what has happened and who will know if there is any real problem.